When we think about the tech industry, the first thing that comes to mind is often “coding.”

 No, I didn’t have a tech co-founder and handled most of the technical parts by interacting with multiple engineers across the spectrum.
 Figuring things out on my own was way more exciting.

-In due course, I realised that I played the typical role of a product manager while building this out.
+In due course, I realized that I played the typical role of a product manager while building this out.
 I was just trying to get the initial prototype out rather.

 Once that was done, I found some professionals and really good engineers.
 I explained what I had in mind and they got sold on the idea to drop their rates and join us.